seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 once**: `--fetch-funding` and `--regime-gate` had never been in it and were found by TZ-39, `--attrib` arrived with TZ-40.
 The authority is `main()`'s own argparse block; a mode missing here is a defect in this map and never in the bench (inv.
 20, 58).

+**Every artifact JSON is written by ONE helper, and a failed write leaves nothing behind.**
+Since TZ-50 the six artifact writes — `regimes.json`, `stops_raw.json`, `target_raw.json`,
+`regime_gate_raw.json`, `res7_dates.json`, `run_raw.json` — go through `_dump_raw`, which
+serialises the whole object before it touches the filesystem, writes a temporary file in the same directory and renames it onto the target, and on any failure removes both the temporary file and the target before re-raising (inv.
+72).
+Exit behaviour is unchanged: serialisation still raises and the step still exits non-zero. **Four `json.dump` sites sit deliberately outside it and none is an artifact**: the two bridge job files, which carry `allow_nan=False` on a hot path, and the two cache writes, which carry no such flag. **NaN stays bare** — `json.dumps` writes it and Python reads it back, so every raw artifact shares one convention;
+refusing it would make two of them unwritable again and mapping it to `null` would move artifacts no TZ was touching (§10).

+**`sm["agree"]` is a two-level map, and the shape is decided by a counter rather than by taste.** The two-annotator agreement of `--regime-gate` is keyed `{marketRegime word: {btc_regimes word: count}}`, sorted at both levels so the artifact is deterministic; a tuple key is what made that artifact unwritable for the whole life of the mode. **A list of records was refused**: `_out_fields` turns each dict key into a path segment and returns one leaf per scalar, so a tuple key and a two-level map both give one leaf per pair while a record of three scalars gives three — which would have moved section E's field count and its comparison total for a reason having nothing to do with agreement (§3.10a).
+Joining the pair into a delimited string was refused separately: both words are free text from two sources, and a delimiter there is a parse waiting to be wrong.
+The printed table is byte-identical across the change, because `sorted()` over the tuples and the nested walk produce the same order.

 **`--verify` is the only mode that can fail in the DANGEROUS direction** — print «matches» where nothing matched.
 Its rules are locked by `bench/verify_bench.py`